 Studies have shown you can treat an allergic reaction by boosting the action of your immune system.
 This is so it can still protect you from bad stuff, whilst not overreacting to innocent antigens.

-Vitamin A in kefir contributes to the normal function of the immune system [link to the benefits of kefir page] in two ways which impact allergic reactions:
+Vitamin A in kefir contributes to the normal function of the immune system in two ways which impact allergic reactions: